mfthomps/cgc-monitor/README.md

 and, 2) automated support for analysis of CGC binaries via an Ida Pro gdb client.
 Both functions rely on the Simics full system simulator.
 This paper describes the CGC Monitor https://www.dfrws.org/sites/default/files/session-files/paper_cyber_grand_challenge_cgc_monitor_-_a_vetting_system_for_the_darpa_cyber_grand_challenge.pdf

+**(This project has evolved to a more general purpose reverse engineering platform at https://github.com/mfthomps/RESim)**

 The CGC Monitor lacks complete documentation, though the basic chain of scripts and dependencies can be derived by starting with: zk/monitorUtils/cgc-monitor.md to  understand the forensic vetting function used in CFE; and with idaClient/README_IDA_CLIENT.md for the analyst functions.
 The Ida client is also summerized in [idaClient.pdf](idaClient.pdf)